jddmartin/hehe_questions/answers/wavelength_and_speed.md

 In the third paragraph of the paper, we find that $d=200$ nm.

-Since we are considering the first order diffraction peak, $n=1$, so that we may compute the de Broglie wavelength by:
+We are considering the first order diffraction peak, $n=1$, so that we may compute the de Broglie wavelength by:

 $\lambda = d \sin \theta$.